bobbykemp/GDC2017Project/Documentations/README.md

 ## 6. Setup Image for Prefabs

 As our prefabs transfer without meta data, it is crucial to have setup image for each prefab made.
-Simply take a screen shot and put saved image in `Documentation/Setup_Images`.
+Simply take a screen shot and put saved image in `Documentations/Setup_Images`.
-Be sure to name files with prefab name __AT LEAST__ when saving image files as well.
+Be sure to name files with prefab name __AT LEAST__ when saving image files.